gophergala/gomp/README.md

 	$ gomp <main.go >par.go

-More examples are at http://github.com/gophergala/gomp/TODO.
+More examples are at http://github.com/gophergala/gomp/examples.

 Limitations
 -----------

-The only loop type supported so far is the 'for' loop with its loop condition of the form "i <= a", that is, only loops with non-decreasing integer counter are allowed.
+Only 'for' loops that have non-empty Condition, ForClause and RangeClause as defined in the language specification are supported.

 In case the total range spanned by the loop variable does not fit in the 64-bit integer type the resulting loop